Sexual dysfunction can have an impact on you and your relationships. Fortunately, there are many effective treatment options.

 - Prostate issues

 What are the treatment options for erectile dysfunction?

 There are many different ways to improve the symptoms of ED.
-You and your doctor will work together to determine the best approach for you and/or your partner.
+You and your doctor will work together to determine the best approach for you.

 Treatment options may include:

 - Healthy lifestyle

 - Behavioral and mental health care

 - Physical rehabilitation